mo-sangha/book/chapters/2.typ

 #import "../template.typ": *

-= #todo([Familiarizing With the View and Effortlessness])
+= Familiarizing With the View and Effortlessness

 It's most important to remember the recognition you had before.
-If the recognition was vivid enough, then the practitioner can hinge on the recognition, taking the fruit as the path, enough to integrate all experiences.
+If the recognition was vivid enough, then the practitioner can hinge on that recognition, taking the fruit as the path, enough to integrate all experiences.

 Preliminary dispositions will affect the strength of recognition.